mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 ## Learning objectives

-By the end of this module, the learner should be able to improve Azure Netapp Files Performance of your EDA/HPC Applications by using best practice.
+By the end of this module, the learner should be able to:
+1. List the best practices which would be able to improve Azure Netapp Files performance.
+2. Describe the performance impact of the best practices on FIO and EDA Benchmarking suite.

 ## Chunk your content into subtasks